Chapter 12 : Dizzying

-"Jesus, Bennett.
-Stop looking at me like I'm a fucking martyr or something.
-I know it's hard to remember sometimes, but I'm human, you know.
-I am
+"Jesus, Bennett, stop looking at me like I'm a fucking martyr or something."
+Potter wrinkled his nose in disgust, glancing away dismissively.
+"I know it's hard to believe, but I am human, you know.
+I am capable of compassion."

-Well, that's news to me.
+News to me.

 That could have happened to me.
 It should have happened to me.

-And with that, he turned around and walked away from me for the last time that evening.
+And with that, he turned swiftly around and walked away from me for the last time that evening.

-I slipped and skidded on slippery red leaves, huddling into myself as the wind dragged my hair free from it's hat.
+I slipped and skidded on slippery red leaves, huddling into myself as the wind dragged my hair free from its hat.
 Dom had disappeared a few minutes ago, probably in search of her date, so I was left to brave the walk alone.

 Well, sort of alone.

-Slowly, I felt myself getting more and more irritated.
-On behalf of Dom, on behalf of myself, on behalf of everything...
-"So?
-You're one to talk.
+I was becoming more and more indignant on behalf of Dom, on behalf of myself, on behalf of everything.
+"So?"
+I said pointedly.
+"You're one to talk.
 You have a date with Margaret Corner."

-Aidan blinked, his face slackening.
+Aidan blinked, his face slackening in surprise.
 "Um.
-No...I don't."
+No, I don't."